BryteLitty/oop-school-library/README.md

 <!-- FUTURE FEATURES -->

 ## 🔭 Future Features <a name="future-features"></>
-- [ ] Add a method to check for digits and odd numbers
+- [ ] Save records of who borrowed a given book and when
+- [ ] Integrate UI for easy manipulation
+- [ ] Integrate Database

 <p align="right">(<a href="#readme-top">back to top</a>)</p>